damonallison/notes/coursera/big-data/01-introduction-to-big-data/README.md

 * Valence == connectedness.
 * The more connected == the higher the valence.
 * High valence is good.
 It can be connected to other data streams.
-* Data is connected.
-Employees are connected to his workplace.
 * Data can be indirectly related.
 Two professors are connected because they are both professors.
 * Valence == the number of connected items / the total number of possible connections.
 * Challenges